myl7/tgchan2tw/README.md

 ## Docker tags

-`edge` is used to reflect the build of the latest commit.
+`edge` is used for the build of the latest commit.
 `latest` points to the build of the latest release.
 Semver is used in docker tags, so feel free to use tags like `1`, `1.2`, or `1.2.0`